Sergio Marchionne, who saved Fiat and Chrysler, has died

-MILAN — Sergio Marchionne, a charismatic and demanding leader who engineered two long-shot corporate turnarounds to save both Fiat and Chrysler from near-certain failure, died Wednesday.
+MILAN — Sergio Marchionne, a charismatic and demanding CEO who engineered two long-shot corporate turnarounds to save carmakers Fiat and Chrysler from near-certain failure, died Wednesday.
 He was 66.

-The holding company of Fiat’s founders, the Agnelli family, announced in a statement Marchionne’s death after complications from surgery in Zurich.
+The holding company of Fiat’s founders, the Agnelli family, announced Marchionne had died after unexpected complications from surgery in Zurich.
+That came days after a deterioration in his health led the company to hastily appoint a successor.

+At Fiat Chrysler Automobiles headquarters in the Italian city of Turin, corporate flags flew at half-staff while inside the building, Marchionne’s successor led a minute of silence ahead of an earnings presentation.
+Workers at a plant near Naples that Marchionne had brought back to life halted production for 10 minutes in tribute.

-“Unfortunately what we feared has come to pass,” Fiat heir John Elkann said.
+“Unfortunately what we feared has come to pass,” said John Elkann, Fiat heir and head of the Exor holding company.
 “Sergio Marchionne, man and friend, is gone.”

+The news agency ANSA reported the cause of death as cardiac arrest.
+He suffered one while recovering from shoulder surgery late last month, landing him in intensive care, followed by a second, fatal event.
+Fiat Chrysler declined to comment, citing privacy issues.

+The Italian-Canadian had planned to step down after first-quarter earnings next year, but the transition was accelerated after the company announced that the complications, which it did not detail, would prevent his return.
+He also was replaced as CEO of sportscar maker Ferrari and heavy truck and equipment maker CNH Industrial.

-Marchionne built the dysfunctional companies into the world’s seventh-largest automaker almost by personal force of will, living on a corporate jet crossing the Atlantic to push employees to accomplish what most people thought was impossible amid a devastating global recession.
+Marchionne turned around the dysfunctional Fiat and Chrysler, merging them into the world’s seventh-largest carmaker, Fiat Chrysler Automobiles, almost by personal force of will, living on a corporate jet crossing the Atlantic to push employees to accomplish what most people thought was impossible amid a devastating global recession.

-Marchionne, who was Italian and Canadian, had revived Fiat by 2009 when he was picked by the U.S. government to save U.S.-based Chrysler from its trip through bankruptcy protection after being owned by a private equity company.
+Marchionne, who was born in Italy and emigrated to Canada at age 14, had revived Fiat by 2009 when he was picked by the U.S. government to save U.S.-based Chrysler from its trip through bankruptcy protection after being owned by a private equity company.

 “It’s highly unlikely that Chrysler would exist today had he not taken that gamble,” said Autotrader.com analyst Michelle Krebs.
 “The company was in such bad shape, being stripped of any kind of resources by the previous owners.”

-Marchionne had shoulder surgery in summer 2018, and the company said last weekend that complications meant he would not be able to return.

 The manager, known for his folksy, colorful turns of phrase and for his dark cashmere sweaters no matter the occasion, was the darling of the automotive analyst community.
-Even when expressing doubts at his audacious targets, they expressed admiration for his adept deal-making.
-That included getting GM to pay $2 billion to sever ties with Fiat, key to relaunching the long-struggling Italian carmaker, and the deal with the U.S. government to take Chrysler without a penny down in exchange for Fiat’s small-car technology.
+Even when expressing doubts at his audacious targets, they showed admiration for his adept deal-making.
+That included getting General Motors to pay $2 billion to sever ties with Fiat, key to relaunching the long-struggling Italian brand, and the deal with the U.S. government to take Chrysler without a penny down in exchange for Fiat’s small-car technology.

+Late Wednesday, U.S. President Donald Trump tweeted: “Sergio Marchionne, who passed away today, was one of the most brilliant & successful car executives since the days of the legendary Henry Ford.
+It was a great honor for me to get to know Sergio as POTUS, he loved the car industry, and fought hard for it.
+He will be truly missed!”

 As Marchionne’s health failed following surgery, a clearly emotional Elkann delivered what amounted to an impromptu eulogy and message of gratitude to a man he called his mentor.